Associative submanifolds in twisted connected sum $G_2$-manifolds: Introduction

-The holomorphic curves in Calabi-Yau $3$-folds can be constructed directly using algebraic geometry, but the process becomes significantly more challenging when attempting to construct associative submanifolds.
-Nevertheless, the ACyl Calabi-Yau $3$-folds can be obtained from building blocks, that is, smooth projective $3$-folds $Z$ together with a projective morphism $\pi:Z\to \C\P^1$ such that $X:=\pi^{-1}(\infty)$ is a smooth anti-canonical $K3$ surface together with some additional data.
-A natural idea constructing associative submanifolds in TCS $G_2$-manifolds is therefore to find closed rigid holomorphic curves $C$ in one of the building blocks $Z$ avoiding $X$, and then deform the product $S^1\times C$.
-Unfortunately, it is not easy to find such holomorphic curves $C$, at least not when the building blocks are obtained from Fano $3$-folds $W$, because $-K_W$ is ample. \citet{CHNP15} overcome this situation by considering building blocks obtained from semi-Fano $3$ folds.
+Holomorphic curves in Calabi--Yau $3$-folds can be constructed directly using algebraic geometry, but the process becomes significantly more challenging when attempting to construct associative submanifolds.
+Nevertheless, the ACyl Calabi--Yau $3$-folds can be obtained from building blocks, that is, smooth projective $3$-folds $Z$ together with a projective morphism $\pi:Z\to \C\P^1$ such that $X:=\pi^{-1}(\infty)$ is a smooth anti-canonical $K3$ surface together with some additional data.
+A natural idea for constructing associative submanifolds in TCS $G_2$-manifolds is therefore to find closed rigid holomorphic curves $C$ in one of the building blocks $Z$ avoiding $X$, and then deform the product $S^1\times C$.
+Unfortunately, it is not easy to find such holomorphic curves $C$, at least not when the building blocks are obtained from Fano $3$-folds $W$, because the anti-canonical bundle $-K_W$ is ample. \citet{CHNP15} overcome this situation by considering building blocks obtained from semi-Fano $3$ folds.
 They produce some closed rigid associative submanifolds diffeomorphic to $S^1\times S^2$ by finding rigid holomorphic lines in the semi-Fano $3$-folds.
-In this article, we improve significantly our abilities of constructing associative submanifolds using gluing technique.
-This technique now can be applied to holomorphic curves in the building blocks $Z$ which intersects $X$.
-More generally, we prove a gluing theorem for a pair of ACyl associative submanifolds in a matching pair of ACyl $G_2$-manifolds, which is similar to the gluing theorem for $G_2$-instantons introduced in \cite[Theorem 2.3.4]{SaEarp2013}.
-Clearly, the pregluing construction yields approximate associative submanifolds.
-These can be deformed to genuine associative submanifolds if they are unobstructed in their deformation theory.
-We impose a set of conditions (mostly algebraic geometric data in the special cases) that guarantee the unobstructedness.
-In this way we obtain associative $3$-spheres in many TCS $G_2$-manifolds arising from Fano $3$-folds.
-Our theorem also applies to ACyl special Lagrangian $3$-folds, which in turn can be obtained from anti-holomorphic involutions on building blocks.
-In particular, we construct new rigid associative submanifolds which are diffeomorphic to $\R\P^3$ and $\R\P^3\#\R\P^3$.

-We wish to emphasize that the examples presented in this article only offer a glimpse of the vast potential.
-Among other things, we expect that this gluing theorem will be important for investigating the interesting conjectures by the physicists \citet{Braun2018} about producing infinitely many closed associative submanifolds in a concrete TCS $G_2$-manifold.